drieswijns/crossbario_tutorial/2_chatroom/README.md

 By default, crossbar will now be starting a websocket server available on ws://localhost:8080/ws.
 Keep this terminal window open, and start a new terminal window for the nodejs chat server.

 # Step 2: Clients
-We will now build two clients: nodejs chat server application, and a javascript browser chat client Start by making a folder for the clients
+We will now build two clients: nodejs chat server application, and a javascript browser based chat client.
+Start by making a folder for the clients

     mkdir clients